 The listing page is where your real estate marketing shines.
 On the main listing page, whether viewed on a third-party listing site or a single listing website, like the Virtuance Marketing Suite, you should include everything that helps convince a serious buyer to schedule a showing.

-While you can, and should, hire a professional photographer for the real estate images and 3d virtual tour, you may need to write the listing description yourself.
+While you can, and should, hire a professional photographer for real estate images and a 3d virtual tour, you may need to write a captivating real estate listing description yourself.

 A good listing description tells a story to help buyers imagine themselves living in the home.
 For example, if you want to talk about how the kitchen is spacious and has a lot of natural light, create a scenario.